qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-03-kubernetes_introduction_1.md

 ## What is a pod?

 A pod models an application-specific "logical host(逻辑节点)" in a containerized environment.
 It may contain one or more containers which are relatively tightly coupled—in a pre-container world（包含多个紧密联系的容器）, they would have executed on the same physical or virtual host.a pod has a single IP address.
-Multiple containers that run in a pod all share that common network name space。（一个pod中包含ca cb两个container，ca暴露80端口，cb即可以`localhost:80`访问ca中的服务）
+Multiple containers that run in a pod all share that common network name space。

 Like running containers, pods are considered to be relatively ephemeral rather than durable entities.
 Pods are scheduled to nodes and remain there until termination (according to restart policy) or deletion.
 When a node dies, the pods scheduled to that node are deleted.
 Specific pods are never rescheduled to new nodes; instead, they must be replaced.